|Course Number||Course Title||CL||LAB||CR|

 As a pre-clinical requirement, students will be required to undergo a criminal background check and drug and alcohol screening.
 No student will be exempt from this process.
 Students are provided with procedural and cost information subsequent to admission to the dental hygiene program and are responsible for all costs associated with these testing procedures.

 Admission to the Dental Hygiene program is very competitive.
-Selection is determined by a cumulative point system that is based upon high school level prerequisite courses and grades, applicable college courses and grades (only those courses required in the dental hygiene program), and the NLN score.
+Selection is determined by a cumulative point system that is based upon high school level prerequisite courses and grades, and applicable college courses and grades (only those courses required in the dental hygiene program).
+All Specific Admission Requirements must be met for consideration.

 College level science and technical courses required in the program (e.g., Anatomy and Physiology, Microbiology, etc.) taken more than five (5) years prior to the desired date of entry into the Dental Hygiene program must be either repeated or challenged.
 Final decisions will rest with the Department Head of Dental Hygiene.